-Other publications used directly onboard the ship include Bord Zeitung, the KDF's onboard newsletters, and Neueste Meldungen, or latest information from the outside world.
+Other publications used directly aboard the ship include Bord Zeitung, the KDF's on board newsletters, and Neueste Meldungen, or latest information from the outside world.

 There were also the typical books, magazines, and special publications for the Gustloff.
 This page focuses on the items published during the Wilhelm Gustloff's lifetime - 1937 - 1945.